UK beyond Brexit

 Now that the UK left the EU there are consequences for companies manufacturing or importing into this market.
 However, to what extent your products are affected depends on the regulatory framework that applies.

-A standalone chemicals regulation, commonly referred to as UK REACH, will come into force from 1 January 2021 in Great Britain (GB: England, Scotland, Wales).
-Under the Northern Ireland Protocol, the process for Northern Ireland businesses will not change after 1 January 2021: (EU) REACH will still apply.
-UK REACH will be administered by the UK’s Health & Safety Executive (HSE).
-UK REACH is closely based on (EU) REACH but will be an entirely separate regulatory regime so may diverge in future.
+A standalone chemicals regulation, commonly referred to as UK REACH, entered into force 1 January 2021 in Great Britain (GB: England, Scotland, Wales).
+Under the Northern Ireland Protocol, the process for Northern Ireland businesses did not change after 1 January 2021: (EU) REACH still applies.
+UK REACH is administered by the UK’s Health & Safety Executive (HSE).
+UK REACH is closely based on (EU) REACH but must be considered an entirely separate regulatory regime so may diverge in future.
 Transitional arrangements to allow companies to comply with UK REACH will apply during 2021 and for some years thereafter.

 Consequences of this include:

-- GB companies purchasing substances from the EU, even though these substances are registered under (EU) REACH, will become importers under UK REACH with obligations to register the substances in GB.
-These obligations could be alleviated if the EU supplier were to appoint an Only Representative (OR) based in GB.
+- GB companies purchasing substances from the EU, even though these substances are registered under (EU) REACH, become importers under UK REACH with obligations to register the substances in GB.
+These obligations can be alleviated if the EU supplier were to appoint an Only Representative (OR) based in GB.

-- There will also be standalone GB regulations corresponding to CLP and PIC.
+- There are standalone GB regulations corresponding to CLP and PIC.